Tag Archive for: surveillance

 So check your local statutes and revised code for those details.

-Even though you have window tint, the sun can shine through, exposing your silhouette.
+Even though you have window tint, the sun can shine, exposing your silhouette.

-#1 – Make sure you angle your car to avoid direct sun glare.
+#1 – Ensure you angle your car to avoid direct sun glare.

 #2 – Find some shade wherever you park.